Types Of Continuing Care Retirement Communities In Denver

 In the Denver metro area, there are a variety of continuing care retirement communities (CCRCs) in Denver.
 Also known as “life plan communities” or “life care communities,” these types of senior living communities typically offer independent living, assisted living, memory care, and skilled nursing care all on one campus.

 CCRCs are similar to multi-level care communities with one huge exception – they require a large upfront “entrance fee” or “membership fee,” but then charge the same monthly fee, regardless of the level of care you receive.
-The monthly fee typically changes at the beginning of each calendar year, but it’s a predictable amount that won’t increase as you need more services and support.
+The monthly fee typically changes at the beginning of each calendar year, but it is a predictable amount that will not increase as you need more services and support.

 Entrance Fees or Membership Fees In Continuing Retirement Communities